weesvisje/docs/docs/common/guides/kafka/1-intro.md

 The Kafka settings are only enabled if your Organization is on a dedicated cluster.
 [Contact us](mailto:support@ditto.live) if you are interested in this feature.
 You can also use Ditto's [Live Query Webhook](../livequery-webhook), which is free for all users.
 :::

 Kafka is one way to implement CDC ([Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture)).
 The document change stream is a coarse user-consumable Kafka queue that allows you to react to changes made as documents are inserted, updated, or deleted from Ditto's Big Peer.
-You should use this in conjunction with the HTTP API.
-Ditto supports connecting to Kafka and retrieving updates and events for your data through a Kafka topic.
+This keeps an external database in sync with Ditto, which can be useful for integration with legacy systems such as business intelligence tools.

 ## Installing Kafka